tarsila-byte/multiplication-table/README.md

 # 📊 Java Multiplication Table CLI
 A simple command-line Java program that displays the multiplication table for a user-provided number, including support for negative values.
-Features input validation and a delay between each result to enhance readability.

 ## 📌 Features
 - Accepts both positive and negative numbers